Lampiranta/pizza-sales-report/README.md

 1. **Daily trend for total orders:** Create a bar chart that displays the daily trend of total orders over a specific time period.
 This chart will help us identify any pattern or fluctuations in order volumes on a daily basis.
 2. **Monthly trend for total orders:** Create a line chart that illustrates the hourly trend of total orders throughout the day.
 This chart will allow us to identify peak hours or periods of high order activity.
-3. **Percentage of sales by pizza category:** Create a pie chart that shows the distribution of sales across deffirent pizza categories.
-THis chart will provude insights into the popularity of various pizza categories and their contribution to overall sales.
+3. **Percentage of sales by pizza category:** Create a pie chart that shows the distribution of sales across different pizza categories.
+This chart will provide insights into the popularity of various pizza categories and their contribution to overall sales.
 4. **Percentage of sales by pizza size:** Generate a pie chart that represents the percentage of sales attributed to different pizza sizes.
 This chart will help us understand customer preferences for pizza sizes and their impact on sales.
 5. **Total pizzas sold by pizza category:** Create a funnel chart that presents the total number of pizzas sold for each pizza category.
 This chart will allow us to compare the sales performance of different pizza categories.
 6. **Top 5 best sellers by revenue, total quantity and total orders:** Create a pie chart highlighting the 5 best-selling pizzas based on the revenue, total quatity, total orders.
 This chart will help us identify the most popular pizza options.